Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 There are usually three possible costs when you withdraw cash in Japan:

 • The Japanese ATM operator fee.
 This is the fee shown by the machine, if one applies.
+In practice it is small: roughly 75 yen at AEON, 110 yen at Lawson, 220 yen at Japan Post, and often free at Seven Bank depending on your card network.

 • Your card issuer’s ATM or overseas withdrawal fee.
 This comes from your bank, not Japan.